-Our RAS Companion Inhibitor RMC-4630 is designed as a potent and selective inhibitor of SHP2, a central node in the RAS signaling pathway.
+Our most advanced product candidate is the RAS Companion Inhibitor RMC-4630, designed as a potent and selective inhibitor of SHP2, a central node in the RAS signaling pathway.
 In collaboration with Sanofi, we are evaluating RMC-4630 in a multi-cohort Phase 1/2 clinical program.
+This RMC-4630 Phase 1/2 program currently consists of four active clinical trials, one of which includes two arms studying different combinations: